jrd261/exp-docs/mydoc/mydoc_sidebar_navigation.md

 summary: "The sidebar navigation uses a jQuery component called Navgoco.
 The sidebar is a somewhat complex part of the theme that remembers your current page, highlights the active item, stays in a fixed position on the page, and more."
 ---

-{{site.data.alerts.note}} For basic information about configuring the sidebar navigation, see {{site.data.mydoc.mydoc_urls.mydoc_configure_sidebar.link}}.
+{{site.data.alerts.note}} For basic information about configuring the sidebar navigation, see {{site.data.urls.mydoc_configure_sidebar.link}}.
 This section gets into the top sidebar navigation in more depth.{{site.data.alerts.end}}

-When you set up your project, you configured the sidebar following the instructions in {{site.data.mydoc.mydoc_urls.mydoc_configure_sidebar.link}}.
+When you set up your project, you configured the sidebar following the instructions in {{site.data.urls.mydoc_configure_sidebar.link}}.
 In this topic, I dive deeper into other aspects of the sidebar.

 ## Navgoco foundation